CarlDownsOracle/oci-utility-job/readme.md

     region=us-phoenix-1 (etc)
     key_file=~/.oci/your-key.pem

+    [Another]
+    user=ocid1.user.oc1..
+    fingerprint=...
+    ...

-You may have multiple profiles other than 'Default'.
-If so, set this environment variable to one of your profiles.
+You may have multiple profiles.
+If so, set this environment variable to one of the named profiles.

-    export OCI_CLI_PROFILE=Default
+    export OCI_CLI_PROFILE=Another

 Set up a Python virtual env, activate it, and install the requirements in your virtual env: